 Genuine leather is often several layers of split leather bonded together with a thin polyurethane or vinyl layer to give it strength and a uniform appearance.
 The backing is generally not visible to the end consumer.

-These are heavily processed off cuts, that are the least breathable and will never develop patina.
+These are heavily processed off-cuts, that are the least breathable and will never develop a patina.
 Unless you count surface-cracking and falling apart patina.

 And the feel is almost always like plastic.